Mr-Jess/what-i-learned-in-week-3/jesses-week-3.md

 ## Basic Functions

+* A JavaScript function is defined with the function keyword, followed by a name, followed by parentheses ().
-* Every part of your code should have one job!
-That makes it easy to separate your code, so you can:
+* Makes it easy to separate your code.
 * Run the same code whenever you need to without repeating yourself.
 * Easily see what a bit of code is supposed to do.
 * Figure out why it's not, in fact, doing that.